-Jim Zik is the Vice President for PCTEL RF Solutions Product Management.
+Jim Zik is the Vice President for PCTEL RF Test and Measurement Tools Product Management.
 His responsibilities include PCTEL’s flex scanning receivers, SeeHawk® data collection software, SeeHawk Engage™ test mobiles, and SeeWave® interference hunting tool.
 Jim continues to work with mobile operators, infrastructure equipment manufacturers, and 5G chip vendors to understand the market drivers, product needs, and rollout schedules for 5G networks.

 PCTEL Interviewer: What do you consider 5G?